 When a recipient opens your email, you do not want to waste any time in getting them to act.
 For this reason, you want the most important details of your email to be at the top of the creative, along with an obvious click-through to get them to your landing page.
 Most creatives are taller than they are wide, and will not be shown in their entirety without the user having to scroll, so look at your email as if you were viewing it in your inbox, and determine how much of it gets cut off.
 The line at which you have to scroll to see additional content is what we refer to as the fold.
 Is your call-to-action link still above the fold?
 If not, consider moving it higher up, or at least create an additional call-to-action link that can be seen without scrolling.
 Also keep your email focused, what is your main goal?
 If you are trying to sell a specific product, then make sure the first part of your email is all about that one product.

-Emails don't always have to be static images.
+Emails don't always have to be static images, and including elements that have motion can definitely catch a user's attention.
 One of the easiest ways to add interesting motion to your email is using an animated GIF.
 Placing a GIF near the top of your creative will help draw attention to your email in ways that a static image can't always do.
 It is important to note though, that some programs won't display the animation, and will only show the first frame of the image.
 Because of this, it's important that your first frame is something that will still work with your email if that is all the user can see.
 You can even use the <video> element with an animated GIF backup to get a full video in some email programs, though support for this is very limited.
 If you want to create animated GIFs yourself, there are many programs that can be used, but we recommend Adobe Animate.
 If you prefer something simpler but more limited, Adobe Photoshop has a few good tools for animation, especially if you want to just make an animation from an existing video.
 You can learn more about using Photoshop to create GIFs here.

 Lazy or improper coding practices can make your email more likely to be treated as spam, so make sure you are following basic HTML syntax when making your creative.
 Doing so will also help to ensure that your email renders properly.
 In addition, make sure to code in a way that will ensure your email will render properly in different email clients.
 For more information on coding for compatibility, click here.